≡ Menu

 Because who knows…

-One day your dog might actually have a serious medical emergency in which case owning a policy like one of these could significantly reduce your out of pocket costs.
+One day, your dog might have a severe medical emergency, so owning a policy like one of these could significantly reduce your out-of-pocket costs.

 { 0 comments… add one }